nlistgarten/condor/README.rst

       residual(y1 == x[0] ** 2 + x[1] + x[2] - 0.2 * y2)
       residual(y2 == y1**0.5 + x[0] + x[1])

-This parametric model can be evaluated by providing the values for the parameters; the resulting object has values for its inputs and outputs bound, so the solved values for ``y1`` and ``y2`` can be acccessed easily:
+This parametric model can be evaluated by providing the values for the parameters; the resulting object has values for its inputs and outputs bound, so the solved values for ``y1`` and ``y2`` can be accessed easily:

 .. code-block:: python